karthik-k11/RAG-Chatbot-Project/README.md

 2. Upload Documents: Use the sidebar to upload PDFs or Text files.

-3. Process: Click "Process & Learn" to generate embeddings.
+3. Process: Click "Process Documents" to generate embeddings.

 4. Chat: Ask questions about the content of your documents!